Neonatal Nurse Practitioner

 What is the specialty portion of the curriculum like?

 All full-time students, those living in the middle Tennessee area and those living outside of the middle Tennessee area, attend “block classes” on the Vanderbilt School of Nursing campus.
-There are four blocks of classes over a one-year period.
+There are five blocks of classes over a one-year period.
 These block classes may last from three to six days, totaling 24 days of on-campus classes.
 Students must also attend a three day orientation.
 Block dates are determined early for the entire academic year allowing students plenty of time for adequate work/travel planning.
 Faculty work closely with students throughout the entire program and are in continuous contact with students between block classes.

 How many times do I need to visit campus?